SaerusTierialis/tModLoader_Homepage/Class_Ideas.md

    1. Assassin
          * Attacks from stealth to deal bonus damage
          * Can use any weapons except minion
+         * Might gain bonus damage for hitting from behind
+         * The stealth attack would deal more damage the closer you are to the target

    1. Ninja
          * Throwing-focused class